Newcomer Info & Group Text Notifications

 Group Conscience Notes

-Due to the Coronavirus, this AA meeting is now virtual via a conference call using phone number and access code shown at the top of this page.
-This literature based meeting occurs each morning 7 days a week at 7:30 am and continues for an hour.
-Anyone with a desire not to drink today is welcome.
-This meeting contributes to AA at the Atlanta Central Office, District, Area, and General Service Office.
-You can contribute electronically via VENMO using @gugogs.
+This AA meeting is virtual via a conference call using the phone number and access code shown at the top of this page.
+This literature based meeting occurs daily at 7:30 am EST and continues for an hour.
+Anyone with a desire not to drink is welcome.
+On Fridays, our virtual meeting is supplemented by an in person meeting in Atlanta’s Grant Park.
+Here are the details about where we meet on Fridays rain or shine.

 Latest from the Blog